3rd/ccc/README.md

 ---

-**ccc** is a launcher for Claude Code that lets you configure prompts, commands, agents, hooks, and MCPs from a single place, **in a layered way**.
+**CCC** is a launcher for Claude Code that lets you configure prompts, commands, agents, hooks, and MCPs from a single place, **in a layered way**.

 **What you get**